bridgecrew-perf6/cgi-gcp-deploy/README.md

-# cgi-gcp-deploy
+# CloudGuard IaaS (GCP) Deployment Helper Script

-## CloudGuard IaaS Google Cloud Platform Deployment Helper
+This is a simple helper script to automate deploying CloudGuard IaaS gateway on Google Cloud Platform.
----

 ### Pre-requisites